poltriquell/MyBits_Web_Project/README.md

 * [Bootstrap 4](https://getbootstrap.com/) - A pretty css.

 ## How to run the web application with Docker
+If you have an application that you want to run, one way to do it is with Docker.
+Docker is a tool that allows you to package your application and all its dependencies into a container, which can then be run on any system that has Docker installed.

+Here are the steps to follow to run an application with Docker:

 ### Step 1: Install Docker
 The first step is to install Docker on your system.
 Docker is available for Windows, macOS, and Linux, so make sure you download the appropriate version for your operating system.
 You can download Docker from the official website: